bluetuith-org/bluetuith/documentation/01_Installation/03_MacOS.md

 # Installation
 To install and run **bluetuith**:
 - Download a release matching the architecture of the operating system, extract the archive
-- Open Powershell or CMD, and run: `bluetuith`
+- Open the terminal, and run: `bluetuith`